• Proposed

 Justification

-Hydnellum fuligineoviolaceus is an ectomycorrhizal fungus with a wide distribution in Europe forming ectomycorrhiza with conifers in older forest on mostly dry calcareous soil.
+Hydnellum fuligineoviolaceus is an ectomycorrhizal fungus with a wide distribution in Europe forming ectomycorrhiza with pine in older forest on mostly dry calcareous soil.
 It is conspicuous and easily identified, much searched after and is an extremely rare species throughout Europe.
-It richest occurrences in Europe is in Sweden and Spain.
-It is very rare in Russia.
 The population in Europe population is small and fragmented and with typically only few mycelia at each locality.
-The European population is estimated to have declined, and continuing to decrease due felling of old forests.
+The European population is estimated to have declined, and continuing to decrease due felling of calcareous coniferous forests with long tree continuity.
+It is nationally red-listed (VU - CR) in multiple European countries.

 Taxonomic notes